 Perhaps it was Katrina that brought the need to prepare to the forefront of our society by illustrating how ineffective the government is at aiding individuals during an emergency.
-Maybe dealing with unemployment, foreclosures and the broad recession has helped make prepping acceptable and less likely to be associated with unsavory stereotypes.
-Whatever the reason, the preppers are welcome under the survivalist umbrella, because the more people, families and organizations that prepare for the worse, the more likely our society will survive the next global disaster.
+Maybe dealing with unemployment, foreclosures, and the broad recession has helped make prepping acceptable and less likely to be associated with unsavory stereotypes.
+Whatever the reason, the preppers are welcome under the survivalist umbrella, because the more people, families, and organizations that prepare for the worse, the more likely our society will survive the next global disaster.

 Whether you call it prepping or survivalism, preparing isn’t paranoia; planning for an emergency is just good common sense.
 This guide is intended to help preppers of all experience levels prepare for the worst.
 Our objective is to help you live through the emergency and its aftermath with little or no outside aid.
 While we can all hope that a disaster is short lived and easy to recover from, the ultimate goal is to prepare for TEOTWAWKI, which stands for “the end of the world as we know it.”
-TEOTWAWKI is, by definition, a wide-scale manmade or natural disaster of such magnitude that the resulting social, cultural and physical disruptions last for years, possibly decades, or perhaps even forever.
+TEOTWAWKI is, by definition, a wide-scale manmade or natural disaster of such magnitude that the resulting social, cultural and physical disruptions that last for years, possibly decades, or perhaps even forever.

 But before TEOTWAWKI hits, we can expect national, regional, local and personal disaster and emergencies.
 It makes sense to prepare for these as well.

 Here are some examples of smart people preparing for potential emergencies: